-It’s a nearly $500 billion industry and one country accounts for almost half of that consumption.
-That country would be the USA.
-The product is pharmaceuticals.
+Pharmaceuticals is a nearly $500 billion industry and the United States accounts for almost half of that consumption.

 1. Over the Counter Painkillers